 - Notoriously difficult damage claims to prove,

-Furthermore, even when a party does get a valid court order, websites are not always required to remove content.
-There is NO GUARANTEE that information will come down even with a valid court order (see past articles regarding Bing and follow-up post on Searchenginewatch.com).
-The decision to remove content after being presented a court order is more or less a voluntary choice by the website in most circumstances.
-Many sites, like TheDirty.com are wary about certain abuses related to court orders and do not accept orders as being valid under certain circumstances.
+Unfortunately, the decision to remove content – post-presentation of a valid court order- is more or less a voluntary choice by websites and website operators.
+Many sites, like TheDirty.com are wary about certain abuses related to court orders, and don’t accept orders as being valid under certain circumstances.

-Therefore it’s critical to hire an attorney who is experienced in the area of Internet Defamation and court orders of this nature.
+When faced with online defamation and false posts, it’s critical to hire an attorney who not only is experienced in the niche area of Internet defamation, but who knows how to effectively secure court orders.

-If you or your business is being defamed online on TheDirty.com or another website like it, the Internet attorneys at Minc LLC can help assist you in evaluating your case and obtaining a court order to get the content permanently removed.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+If you or your business has been defamed on TheDirty.com or a similar website, the Internet Defamation Removal Attorneys of Minc Law will assist in evaluating your case and obtaining a court order for permanent removal.
+Don’t let your reputation be thrown to the dogs, and take a proactive step towards securing your personal and professional future now.
+To schedule a free, no-obligation initial consultation, call us at (216) 373-7706, or schedule a meeting online.